 Text messaging makes it easier for you and your students to apply and confirm their enrollment and acceptance.
-Moving from email to text solutions for higher education also makes it easier for students to ask for your help and for you to continue building on the relationship you began during your recruiting process.
+Moving from email to text messaging for higher education also makes it easier for students to ask for your help and for you to continue building on the relationship you began during your recruiting process.

 Since text messaging is the conversation channel of choice for your students, they’ll naturally read and respond to your messages concerning their enrollment process.
-Thanks to the powerful automation available with advanced conversational text messaging solutions, you’ll be able to share and track all applications using workflows and digital tools.
+Thanks to the powerful automation available with advanced conversational text messaging solutions, you’ll be able to share and track all applications using easy workflows and digital tools.
 This means you focus on students, not on which form they need to sign.

 Our clients use text messaging during the recruiting, application, and enrollment processes to simplify and accelerate results while also building a stronger relationship with their incoming students, thanks to personal conversations.